-In 2017 Fortune and Time are launching an important new initiative for the CEOs of companies committed to addressing major social issues as part of their core business strategies.
-The CEO Initiative—convening September 25, 2017, in New York City— will build upon the efforts we launched last year at a landmark meeting with Pope Francis at the Vatican, while also tapping into the impact of Fortune’s “Change the World” list of companies that are “doing well by doing good.”
+In 2017 Fortune and Time launched an important new initiative for the CEOs of companies committed to addressing major social issues as part of their core business strategies.
+The CEO Initiative—which convened September 25, 2017, in New York City— will build upon the efforts we launched last year at a landmark meeting with Pope Francis at the Vatican, while also tapping into the impact of Fortune’s “Change the World” list of companies that are “doing well by doing good.”

 Most can agree that injecting purpose into the core of your business strategy is a key success factor for modern companies.
 It’s critical to your company’s ability to attract and motivate the best talent, it deepens bonds with consumers, and it serves as a steadying keel for corporate reputation in an era when the winds of social media can change at a moment’s notice.
 Moreover, it’s increasingly clear that governments alone are incapable of solving the most intractable challenges, making the role of the private sector more important than ever.

 What’s less obvious—and the area to which The CEO Initiative is most directly dedicated—is how to undertake this task most effectively.
 It is not about charity nor is it about “CSR” in the traditional sense; rather, it starts with identifying the power of your company to address critical unmet needs, harnessing that power comprehensively and authentically, and calling attention to the good your business is doing in the world.